SeryioGonzalez/Azure_IoT_Lab/notification/README.md

 ![Create Resource](../images/logic-apps-02.png)

-You need to Sign-in your Twitter account
+Select the option **Post a tweet**.

+Give a name of your choice to the value **Connection name**.
+You need to **Sign in** your Twitter account.
+If you do not have one or prefer not to use it, create a free account.

 ![Create Resource](../images/logic-apps-03.png)